saitama1899/tweettery/README.md

 ```

 ## TODO
-- Performance and refactor improvements.
+- Performance and component refactor improvements.
-- Improve the request prompt to get better results.
+- Improve the request prompt to cohere to get better results.
 - Add new request to cohere to get reasons to follow that twitter account and show it.
 - Follow button.